+The last Tuesday in January is National Plan for Vacation Day.
 Academic research shows that trip planning and anticipation bring positive effects.
-This year, I call that hope.
-Hope for national unity.
-Hope to be able to gather with friends and family again.
+I call that hope.
+Hope for kindness.
+Hope for caring and generosity.
 And hope for safe travel.

 - Breweries—Devils Backbone in Nelson County, VA

-- Stores—Nancy’s Candy Company in Meadows of Dan, VA
+- Stores—Nancy’s Candy Company and Poor Farmers Market in Meadows of Dan, VA

 - Gem mines—Emerald Village in Spruce Pine, NC

-- Caverns—Luray Caverns in Luray, VA, Skyline Caverns in Front Royal, VA, and Lost Sea in Sweetwater, TN
+- Caverns—Luray Caverns in Luray, VA, Skyline Caverns in Front Royal, VA

 - Cultural sites—Oconaluftee Indian Village & Unto These Hills in Cherokee, NC

 - Museums—VA Museum of the Civil War & New Market Battlefield State Historical Park in New Market, VA

 - Holiday traditions—Dollywood in Sevierville, TN has a magical Christmas light display

 - Spectacular view—Ober Gatlinburg in Gatlinburg, TN and High Bridge Trail State Park